marklogic/ml-gradle/README.md

 Here are some of the main features of ml-gradle:

-1. Can install database/server packages and load modules via the MarkLogic REST API
+1. Utilizes the new (Management REST API)[http://docs.marklogic.com/REST/management) in MarkLogic 8 to configure all aspects of an application.
 1. Can watch for new/modified modules and automatically load them for you, thus simplifying the code/build/test cycle
 1. Can treat packages of XQuery code as true third-party dependencies, resolving them just like you would a dependency on a jar, as well as automatically loading such code into your modules database
 1. Can easily run MarkLogic Content Pump and Corb without having to copy jars around and worry about a classpath
-1. Can perform most tasks related to CPF
-1. Can manage security resources such as users, roles, and amps

 ml-gradle quick start
 =========